9K333 Verba: Production

 The system is in serial production for the Russian Armed Forces, with several ground forces and airborne formations receiving Verbas since 2014.
 It first appeared with the Ivanovo VDV division after passing Army testing in the summer of 2011 and being confirmed for production in late 2011.
 As of 2015, KBM has equipped the Russian army with three brigade and two divisional sets.
 Four VDV units received Verba in 2014–15.
 MANPADS "Verba" passed state tests in 2011.
 Officially, it entered service in 2015.
 KBM signed a long-term contract with the Russian Ministry of Defense to supply Verba and carries out its production.
 As of April 2017, 10 sets had been delivered, with 801 systems delivered as of November the same year.
 Deliveries continue.

+In 2026, the Financial Times obtained transaction documents from a sale of Verba missiles from Rosoboronexport to Iran.
+The price was €170,000 per 9M336 missile and €40,000 per launcher.

+India's Adani Defence is expected to collaborate for the missile's production for the Indian Armed Forces.
+A purchase contract worth ₹1800 crore is also reportedly in the final stages.
+The Indian firm was nominated in August 2026 in a singe-vendor situation and was given an exemption from the authorities from a competitive bidding.

+Service

+Syrian Civil War

+In 2017, Russian forces were deployed with Verba MANPADS in the eastern Ghouta region near Damascus for the protection of the capital city against drones operated by insurgents of Hayat Tahrir al-Sham.